course-details-portlet

 The second and subsequent lectures focus on course specific teaching and guidance.
 The classroom lectures provide essential instructions, study materials, presentations, group work, exercises to accomplish the course objectives and to attain the required competence.
 The students will attend physical classrooms, face-to-face, both lectures and exercises.
 Some of the teaching may be either fully digital (real-time streaming or recorded video) or flipped classroom depending on learning content and available resources.

 After completing the lectures, we will use team base learning, where we will divide the class into several groups.
 Guideline for the formation of the team (project group) will be given during the classroom.
 The groups will carry out the project work during the remaining part of the semester.
 Topics of the project work will be distributed in the classroom.
-The project work will allow students to apply the knowledge gained in the first part of the semester.
+The project work will allow students to apply the knowledge gained through classroom lectures and exercises.
 The students will use suitable applications (digital tools), make well-informed realistic choices of given case studies, and interpret the outcome/results relevant to energy and environment (including own reflection).
 This will culminate in a written scientific report and a group presentation.
-Attendance during the presentation is mandatory.

 Compulsory assignments